yummology/master-replica-sql/answer.md

 ## Does the library fulfill the requirements described in the background section?

-- No. Replica servers can go down at any time, even in the middle of running a query.
+- No, it doesn't.
+Replica servers can go down at any time, even in the middle of executing a query.
+So the package should pass the query to the next replica if this happens.

-    __Solution: All the receivers that are calling the remote server should have a context with timeout.
-There should be a mechanism to pass the query to the next available replica when time out happens.__
+    __Solution: I added a mechanism that checks tries passing the query to the next replica when `sql.ErrConnDone` happens.__

 ## Is the library easy to use?

-- Easy enough to use, but it has lots of flaws that lets the user go wrong, especially for a new team member.
+- Easy enough to use, but with a configuration struct there will be no point to go wrong with setting it up, especially for a new team member.

+     __Solution: configuration struct added__

 - The package doesn't have documentation.
 Even simple block of `how to use` code could make a huge difference in adoptability.

-     __adding__

-- It doesn't encapsulate enough of the process and leaves the user an opening to misuse the package quickly.

-     __Solution: I added `replicaPool` to handle replica servers __
+Most of the time developers don't even bother trying a package that doesn't have readme file.

+     __Solution: README.md file added__

 ## Is the code quality assured?

-- looking at the fact that the package doesn't have tests is enough to not to be sure about the quality.

-    __Solution: I'm trying to add tests.
-It requires creating some mocks that acts like a disconnected replica.
-I'm figuring it out.__

 - Using `panic` instead of handling and returning a proper error is a code smell.